Fabrication Engineer

 Pay

-Fabrication engineers with up to five years’ experience usually earn
+Fabrication engineers usually earn

-$47K-$52K per year
+$60K-$70K per year

-Experienced fabrication engineers with more than five years’ experience usually earn
+Experienced fabrication engineers can earn

-$52K-$80K per year
+$80K or more per year

 Job opportunities